Overview of Program

 Pulmonary Fellowship Training

 The program is a world-class ABIM-accredited Pulmonary Medicine and Critical Care Medicine fellowship that requires completion of three years to be board-eligible in both sub-specialties.
 Fellows have an opportunity to remain in the fellowship program for a fourth year to continue their mentored research.
 The first year follows a traditional clinical track that enables trainees to learn the requisite skill for the diagnosis and treatment of both common and rare diseases of the lung, and for the diagnosis and treatment of critically ill patients.
 In the second and third years, fellows spend the majority of their time carrying out a mentored research project.
-Several clinical months are interspersed in these years, including anesthesia/thoracic surgery, cardiopulmonary exercise testing, and surgical intensive care unit rotations.
+Several clinical months are interspersed in these years, including anesthesia, cardiopulmonary exercise testing, lung transplantation and surgical intensive care unit rotations.
 Many fellows choose to remain for a fourth year of entirely protected research time, which is helpful in transitioning to faculty positions.
 Throughout the fellowship, there are numerous, regularly scheduled conferences of both a clinical and research nature.